 “There’s been an accident.”

 They’re the words every fleet manager dreads.
-When you have employees driving hundreds or even thousands of miles every week, accidents are unavoidable.
-But many of the leading factors in driver-caused accidents are preventable and introducing an effective fleet safety program will help keep your drivers safe, protect your company, and reduce costs.
+When you have employees driving hundreds or even thousands of miles every week, motor vehicle accidents are unavoidable.
+But many of the leading factors in driver-caused accidents are preventable and introducing an effective fleet safety program will help keep your drivers safe, protect your company, and reduce vehicle accident costs.

 As we recognize Distracted Driving Awareness Month, it's a good time to take stock of your fleet safety program.
 So what distinguishes a great fleet safety program from standard ones?
 Here are five key aspects to building a stand-out fleet safety program: